Unavoidable substructures in large and infinite $2$-edge-connected graphs: Preliminary results

-We define a \emph{clean ladder} to be a ladder $L$ where all crosses are trivial and $|V(L)| \ge 3$ (so clean ladders are $2$-connected).
-Let $\Lambda_r$ be the set of all clean ladders of order at least $r$, which can be considered as a generalization of the path $P_r$ for $2$-connected graphs.
+We define a \emph{clean ladder} (\emph{clean pinched ladder}) to be a ladder (pinched ladder) $L$ where all crosses are trivial and $|V(L)| \ge 3$.
+Clean ladders are $2$-connected.
+Let $\Lambda_r$ be the set of all clean ladders of order at least $r$, which can be considered as an analog of the path $P_r$ for $2$-connected graphs.
 Every cycle of length at least $r$ belongs to $\Lambda_r$.
 Note that graphs in $\Lambda_r$ are in general not minimally $2$-edge-connected (in the induced subgraph ordering).

+We observe that there is a result similar to \cref{lem:cleaningblocks} for 2-connected graphs, which shows that induced clean ladders are ubiquitous in $2$-connected graphs.
+This result does not seem to have been noted before, although clean ladders play a key role in the results on unavoidable large $2$-connected induced subgraphs, described later in this subsection.
+We hope this result will be useful for future applications.